-We are at a critical crossroads as it relates to our organizational advancement.
+We are at a critical crossroads in relation to our organizational advancement.
 Now is the time to take increased, agency-wide action to advance gender equality, diversity and social inclusion in our culture and in our programs.
 It is a time for bold, decisive action, guided by an inclusive, feminist approach.